Tips That Protect Customer Information In Your Open Office

 Further Reading

 The majority of job applications today are completed online.
-It's easy to simply enter your information, upload your resume and hit send.
-What happens to your personal information, though?
-If someone accesses your full name, social security number, a...
+It's easy to enter your information, upload your resume and hit send, but be careful with personal details like your full name, Social Security number, address and work history.
+If that d...